Find any Australian or New Zealand company or fund (dead or alive) by using SEARCH above or go directly to the site:

-Most companies are delisted either because they are acquired by another company, they merge with another company or they have solvency problems.
+Most companies are delisted either because they are acquired by another company, merge with another company, their securities mature or their business fails.

 Shareholders should also note that entities do change their name and many have had multiple names.
 They are then of course listed under their new name and no longer under their previous name.